WinampAudio/acme-coding-challenge/README.md

-# Acme coding challenge
+# ACME coding challenge

-## :wave: Welcome !
+## :wave: Welcome!

-Here you will find all the details about the **Acme coding challenge** for the candidates who want to join the Winamp Dev Team !
+Here you will find all the details about the **ACME coding challenge** for the candidates who want to join the Winamp Dev Team!

 ## :blue_book: Summary